-Learn how to customise your 404 page in Hugo and avoid an edge case "soft 404"
+Learn how to customise your 404 page in Hugo while also avoiding an edge case “soft 404” error.

 There are two ways that I know of to generate a custom 404 page in Hugo.

-The first way is to have a special template just for this purpose.
+In this option, we have a template just for the 404 page.
 It would be called

 404.html and live in the root of your